 Scientific Evidence Behind Eye Mask Benefits

-So, why are so many scientists enthusiastically endorsing making good use of a sleep mask when you're having trouble getting a good night's rest?
+So, why are so many scientists endorsing makinga sleep mask when you're having trouble getting a good night's rest?

 How Intrusive Light Impacts Your Sleep Cycle

-Take note that blue light exposure from too much screen time (on devices such as your computer, tablet or phone) can also cause other problems aside from sleep-related ones: it can lead to eye strain, blurry vision, dry eyes, and more.
+Take note that blue light exposure from too much screen time on devices can also cause other problems aside from sleep-related ones.
+It can lead to eye strain, blurry vision, dry eyes, and more.
 So just a side note: even the smallest of lights can impact your sleep.
 Make sure to turn off all unnecessary devices well before you tuck yourself in for the night.

 What Are the Health Risks of Light at Night?

 Light, causing health risks?
-This may sound new to you, but it's been scientifically proven that unnecessary exposure to different light sources before bedtime really does have an effect on your body.
+This may sound new to you.
+But it's been scientifically proven that exposure to different light sources before bedtime has an effect on your body.

-For starters, you’re more susceptible to insomnia and other sleep disorders, which in itself is a good reason to turn off that television before you even begin to settle down in bed to sleep.
+For starters, you’re more susceptible to insomnia and other sleep disorders.
+This in itself is a good reason to turn off that television before you even begin to settle down in bed to sleep.
 However, science also shows far more sinister consequences.